How To Get Feedback On Your Social Skills And How You Come Across

 These groups aren't specifically about giving feedback, but if you go to a few meetings, then explain that's what you're looking for, you may be able to get some opinions.

 Give peer support groups a few chances.
 Sometimes you'll go to your first meeting and not feel like it's the right fit for you.
 You may click with everyone in another group.
-Or if you go to the same group two weeks later and find there's a mix of members you feel a better connection to.
+Or you could go to the same group two weeks later and find there's a mix of members you feel a better connection to.

 - Peer support groups are usually free